jjohnson524/order_preserving_auts/README.md

 When the program returns True, for a fixed i between *l* and *k*, there is at least one conjugate invariant i-precone of the free group preserved by the braid.
 When the program returns False, for a given i, there is no possible conjugate invariant i-precone of the free group preserved by the braid.

 Optional parameters:
 - Setting "track\_extra\_elements = True" will improve the efficiency of the program by looking for contradictions from outside of the k-precone.
-This setting can lead to finding condradictions at smaller values of *k*.
+This setting can lead to finding contradictions at smaller values of *k*.

 - Setting "tree=True", if the function returns False, will print enough information to construct a proof that b does not preserve an order.
 The information printed is a binary tree where each node of the tree has the following information: unique id of the node, parent node  unique id, element name that was added to the precone at that stage of the tree, and proof information at that node.
 If there is a contradiction at the node, the proof info will show two elements in the precone that are inverses of each other, and equations describing how those two elements were added to the cone.
 If there is no contradiction at that node, the proof info will say "no contradiction".